-The Secretary will issue regulations implementing the agricultural safeguard provisions of section 202.
+The Secretary will issue regulations implementing the agricultural safeguard provisions of section 202 of the bill.
 It is the Administration's intent that agricultural safeguard measures will be applied whenever the volume thresholds specified in the Agreement have been met.